Exclusive: The shuttle bus between George Square and King’s Buildings will no longer be free from September

 The Edinburgh Tab can exclusively reveal that Edinburgh University will no longer cover student bus fares between the central George Square area and King's Buildings from September 2019.

-Eleri further explained the decision to no longer provide free transport was in response to students being dissatisfied with the current transport support.
+Eleri further explained that the decision to cancel the free shuttle service was in response to students being "dissatisfied with current transport support services."

-The decision to end free student travel between buildings was finalised at a University Executive meeting, which took place last Tuesday 14th May.
-However, the university have been keeping the decision tightly under wraps and it is unclear when any official announcement was supposed to be made.
+The decision to end free student travel between buildings was finalised at a University Executive meeting, which took place last Tuesday, 14th May.
+However, Edinburgh University had planned to keep the decision tightly under wraps and it is unclear when any official announcement was supposed to be made.

 Commenting on the matter, Eleri, who is the only student representative who sits on the University Executive, told The Edinburgh Tab: “For a number of years, the student body has told us for a variety of different reasons that transport support to different campuses, accommodation and placements has been dissatisfactory.